wormhole-foundation/wormhole-docs/learn/infrastructure/vaas.md

 ## Lifetime of a Message

 !!! note
     Anyone can submit the VAA to the target chain.
-The guardians typically do not perform this step to avoid transaction fees.
-Instead, applications built on top of Wormhole can acquire the VAA via the guardian RPC and make the submission in a separate flow.
+The Guardians typically do not perform this step to avoid transaction fees.
+Instead, applications built on top of Wormhole can acquire the VAA via the Guardian RPC and make the submission in a separate flow.

 With the concepts now defined, we can illustrate what a full flow for a message passing between two chains looks like.
 The following stages demonstrate each stage of processing the Wormhole network performs in order to route a message.

-1. **A message is emitted by a contract running on chain A** - any contract can emit messages, and the guardians are programmed to observe all chains for these events.
-Here, the guardians are represented as a single entity to simplify the graphics, but the observation of the message must be performed individually by each of the 19 guardians
+1. **A message is emitted by a contract running on chain A** - any contract can emit messages, and the Guardians are programmed to observe all chains for these events.
+Here, the Guardians are represented as a single entity to simplify the graphics, but the observation of the message must be performed individually by each of the 19 Guardians
-2. **Signatures are aggregated** - guardians observe and sign the message independently.
-Once enough guardians have signed the message, the collection of signatures are combined with the message and metadata to produce a VAA
+2. **Signatures are aggregated** - Guardians observe and sign the message independently.
+Once enough Guardians have signed the message, the collection of signatures are combined with the message and metadata to produce a VAA
-3. **VAA submitted to target chain** - the VAA acts as proof that the guardians have collectively attested the existence of the message payload; in order to complete the final step, the VAA itself is submitted (or relayed) to the target chain to be processed by a receiving contract
+3. **VAA submitted to target chain** - the VAA acts as proof that the Guardians have collectively attested the existence of the message payload; in order to complete the final step, the VAA itself is submitted (or relayed) to the target chain to be processed by a receiving contract